 This is the first installment in a series on consensus.
-We will discuss the definition of consensus, why it is important, existing models for consensus and their tradeoffs, and Findora’s innovations in distributed consensus in Findora made by Discreet Labs and the Findora Foundation.
+We will discuss the definition of consensus, why it is important, existing models for consensus and their tradeoffs, and the innovations in distributed consensus in Findora made by Discreet Labs and the Findora Foundation.

 Consensus protocols are manifest in organizational design.
 Even centrally controlled organizations feature elements of consensus.
 The processes for electing officials in a national government or the members of a company board and deciding on national policies or company direction are all forms of consensus protocols.
 An autocracy has no consensus protocol; an autocratic leadership is overthrown only through revolution, which is an inherently chaotic form of change.
 Revolutions have high social costs, often inhibiting their formation.
 A consensus protocol is an algorithmic way to make organizations more elastic and reduce the cost of change.

 In the context of blockchains, a blockchain network’s underlying consensus protocol defines the process in which changes to the blockchain state are proposed and agreed upon by network stakeholders.
 These network stakeholders are formed by a distributed set of machines, and thus blockchain protocols each utilize their own version of distributed consensus.
 Via the distributed consensus protocol, state transitions are confirmed, including batches of new transactions or even changes to the consensus protocol itself.

 Before we discuss distributed consensus, let’s first understand what decentralization is.
 One commonly touted benefit of public blockchains is decentralization—but what is decentralization, and why do we need it?